 “That would be five silver and forty copper.
 Or, five hundred and forty copper, if ye prefer,” Leren said with a terrible smile.

 “What?”
 Knuckle shouted.
 “Ye said drinks were four copper here!”

 “That they are.
 Two rounds for the five of ye is ten drinks.
 That’s the forty copper.”

 “That’s the seating charge and the plate of food, which ye all ate.
 One silver each,” Leren said.

 “What?
 Ye never said a fuckin thing about that!”
 Knuckle shouted, standing up and stabbing his finger at Leren across the room.

 “Well, of course he didn’t, Knuckle.
 Thus the scam.
 So, sit the fuck down and I’ll walk ye through this,” Terrence said, his manner never once shifting from friendly.

 “Your situation is this: you owe Leren here five hundred and forty copper.
 And being goons aint gonna help ye a bit.
 No one here is gonna fight ye for it.
 If ye were just a normal rube, Leren would bring in some muscle with a crossbow and lean on ye.
 But you aren’t normal, and this is a business.
 You owe them money.
 He’s gonna call the guard.”

 “The guard?
 When you’re the one ripping us off?”
 Choke said.

 “Yeah.
 And who do you think they’re gonna side with?
 Who you got in yar pocket in this town?
 Nobody.
 This is a fuckin local business.
 In Bridgetown.
-The whole place is a fuckin scam, and people like you bring the grease for the machine.”
+The whole place is a fuckin scam, and people like you are the grease for the machine.”